xccdev/cobaltcash/README.md

 The master branch is meant to be stable.
 Development is normally done in separate branches.
 Tags are created to indicate new official, stable release versions of Dash Core.

 ---

+## What is a Masternode?

+Masternode is...

+---